Bhawani Prasad Mishra

 Bhawani Prasad Mishra (29 March 1913 – 20 February 1985) was a Hindi poet and author.
 He was honoured with Sahitya Akademi Award in 1972 for his book Buni Hui Rassi.

+Personal life

-Born on 29 March 1913 in the village Tigaria of Hoshangabad district in erstwhile Central Province of British India.
-He lived for a long time in Delhi but died on 20 February 1985 amidst his family members at Narsinghpur town of Madhya Pradesh where he had gone to attend a marriage function.
+Bhawani Prasad Mishra was born on 29 March 1913 in the village Tigaria of Hoshangabad district in erstwhile Central Province of British India.
+He spent many years of his life in Delhi.
+Mishra died on 20 February 1985 among his family at Narsinghpur town of Madhya Pradesh where he had gone to attend a marriage function.